 I’ve come to own a bunch of Apple hardware.
 It looks good.
 It kind of works.
-But I don’t particularly like it, and I can’t imagine using it daily.
-In this article, I’ll go over my lists of numerous reasons why it sucks, and the few why it might not be complete rubbish after all.
+But it has taken me a lot of time to come around to using it, and even that is for the most part just because I’ve already bought it.
+In this article, I’ll go over my lists of numerous reasons why it sucks, and the few why it might not be total rubbish after all.

 Remember that Apple’s primary goal is extracting money.

-I’ll start with some of the main complaints of Louis Rossmann, who is a qualified repair technician of these devices, and knows very well what goes wrong with them:
+I’ll start with some of the main complaints of Louis Rossmann, who is a qualified repair technician for these devices, and knows very well what goes wrong with them:

 The display flex cable is fragile, and/because it is exposed to dirt.